-A VIP for any wedding, the ceremony celebrant sets the mood for the whole event and choosing the right celebrant to perform your wedding ceremony in Italy takes on additional meaning since you will most likely be relying on a local Italian wedding celebrant.
+A VIP for any wedding, the ceremony officiant sets the mood for the entire event and choosing the right person to perform your wedding ceremony in Italy takes on additional meaning since you will most likely be relying on a local Italian wedding celebrant.
 Here are some tips to help you in the selection process.

 RULE #1 – Set up a skype call before you commit.
-Planning a destination wedding has become much easier since you can meet any local Italian vendor personally online with skype – and it’s free for both parties so there’s no excuse not to use it!
+Planning a destination wedding has become so much easier since you can meet all your local Italian vendors personally online with skype – and it’s free for both parties so there’s no excuse not to use it!

 Speaking with your celebrant directly allows you to:

 * Evaluate how well s/he speaks your language.
 Your celebrant should be able to speak English clearly and smoothly, without a heavy accent precluding words to be understood by guests and by you.

 * Hear how their voice sounds and projects.
 If your group is small you may not need a P.A. system as long as the celebrant’s voice can be heard (usually up to 20-30 guests).
 And by the way, in Italy P.A. systems are provided by entertainment companies, celebrants do not have their own.

 * Ask questions spontaneously.
 Just like in a job interview, you may have prepared some questions to ask but others may pop up along the way, so just ask them!

 Questions you should ask your Italian wedding celebrant are:

 1. Fees, payment timings (deposit, final balance) and methods of payment as well as transaction fees involved (paypal vs bank vs cash);